mlissner/michaeljaylissner.com/content/economics-of-securing-government-information-systems.md

 Now, without going into too much detail, this is not necessarily the end of the world.
 When you use the Internet, the information that transfers between you and websites is split up into packets, and these packets are sent down whatever wire appears to have the least load and the greatest speed.
 As a result, there is no guarantee all of your information will ever be sent through the same computer, and it's challenging for a hacker to place a computer between you and the website you're using.

-Unfortunately though, there are some bottlenecks, and sometimes &mdash; not always &mdash; all of your information <em>will</em> pass through the same point between you and the server.
+Unfortunately though, there are some bottlenecks, and sometimes &mdash; not always &mdash; all of your information *will* pass through the same point between you and the server.
 Bottlenecks can occur in a number of places, such as:

  - **The web host's computers and wires** &mdash; Unless a custom <a href="http://en.wikipedia.org/wiki/Name_server">DNS server</a> is being used, all the information going to or from the server has to go through some host's computer system.
 If they are logging the information, and if the login information is sent in plaintext, they will immediately have it.